Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 1. Google Workspace (Google Drive)

-Pricing: Business Starter at $7/user/mo (30 GB), Standard at $14/user/mo (2 TB), Plus at $22/user/mo (5 TB), Enterprise custom (unlimited).
-All plans include Gmail, Drive, Meet, Chat, Docs, Sheets, and Slides.
+Business Starter runs $7/user/mo (30 GB), Standard $14/user/mo (2 TB), Plus $22/user/mo (5 TB), Enterprise custom with unlimited storage.
+All tiers include the full productivity suite.

 2. Microsoft OneDrive for Business

-Pricing: Business Basic at $6/user/mo (1 TB, web/mobile apps), Standard at $12.50/user/mo (1 TB, desktop apps), Premium at $22/user/mo (1 TB, Intune, Defender, DLP).
-Enterprise plans offer up to 5 TB per user.
+Business Basic runs $6/user/mo (1 TB, web and mobile apps only), Standard $12.50/user/mo (1 TB, includes desktop apps), Premium $22/user/mo (1 TB, adds Intune, Defender, and DLP).
+Enterprise plans can go to 5 TB per user.

 3. Dropbox Business